sacooper/Faction/API.md

 ## Faction
 ### Sending a faction
-#### /api/factions/send (POST)
+#### /api/factions/send (POST)(+)
 - JSON object {to:[], faction, fact}
     - "to" contains a list of usernames for recipients
     - "faction" contains the text of the faction
-    - "fact" will be set to "true" (lowercase) if faction is true, faction will be considered false otherwise
+    - "fact" is a boolean
 - Success: 201 Created
-    - Body contains {factionId}, uniquely generated ID to identify faction by
+    - data attribute contains {factionId}, uniquely generated ID to identify the faction
 - Error: 400 Bad Request
-    - Body contains string of error
-    - Errors include something not being present
+    - No sender included
+    - No fact sent
+    - No faction sent
+    - No recipients sent
+    - No valid recipients sent
 - Error: 500 Internal Server Error
-    - Something wierd happened
     - Error returned

 ### Sending Response to a Faction
-#### /api/factions/respond
+#### /api/factions/respond (POST)(+)
 - JSON object {factionId, userResponse}
     - factionId is the faction id you are responding to
-    - userResponse is a string containing "true" or "false" as a string
+    - userResponse is a boolean
 - Success: 200 OK
-    - Body contains {isRight}, which is a boolean containing whether the user's answer was correct
+    - data attribute {isRight}, which is a boolean containing whether the user's answer was correct
-- Error: 403 forbidden - user not logged in
+- Error: 400 Bad Request
+    - Tried to answer your own faction
+    - You have already answered this faction
+    - You need to provide a response
+    - You need to provide a faction id
+- Error: 500 Internal Server Error
+    - Error returned

+### Deleting a faction
+- TODO

 ## User info flow and update control
 ### Getting all user information
-#### /api/user/info (GET)
+#### /api/user/info (GET)(+)
 - Success: 200 OK
 - Body contains JSON object {friends: [], receivedFriendRequests: [], acceptedFriendRequests: [], factionsReceived: [], factionsSent: [], pendingFactions: [], factionResponses: [], updateTimestamp}
     - friends(*) is an array of username strings of all your friends (includes acceptedFriendRequests)